 The Blue Flag Beach is lifeguarded during bathing season with further information on the notice board there.
-History buffs can visit the 6th century ruin of Derrynane Abbey on the appropriately named, ‘Abbey Island’, you’ll spot it from the beach.
+History buffs can visit the 6th century ruin of Derrynane Abbey on the appropriately named ‘Abbey Island’, which you can spot from the beach.

 See why Charlie Chaplin came to Waterville

 The seaside village of Waterville is renowned for playing host to one of the most famous entertainers of all time, the iconic Charlie Chaplin.
 You’ll find a bronze statue of Charlie, who visited the town in 1959 and returned to holiday every year for over ten years.

 Book into the Butler Arms Hotel for a relaxing overnight stay.
 Over the years, famous celebrities have stayed here including Charlie, Mark Hamill, Catherine Zeta Jones, Michael Douglas and Walt Disney.

 Visit the Waterville Heritage Gallery at the Skellig Gift Store for a look into the many heritage sites across the Ring of Kerry.
 From stone forts and geology to the flora, fauna and local folklore, the Gallery guides visitors through life on the Skellig Coast.